 Did You Know?

 When Elle and Morgan arrive at the motor vehicle wreck, the police vehicle that pulls into the scene behind them reads "Tennessee State Police."
 There is not a law enforcement agency in Tennessee that uses that name.
 It would be either Tennessee Highway Patrol, Tennessee Bureau of Investigation, or a local police department.
-(However, it is possible that the show was not cleared to use any of the actual law enforcement names.)
 See more